Yermín Mercedes: 2021; AL Rookie of the Month

 On May 17, in a game against the Minnesota Twins, Mercedes hit a home run to center field on a 3–0 count with an 11-run lead while Willians Astudillo, a position player who had retired the first two batters in the inning, was pitching; in 4 innings Astudillo pitched that season, it was the only hit that he gave up.
-White Sox manager, 76-year-old Tony La Russa who had just come out of a 10-year retirement, publicly criticized rookie Mercedes in a 15-minute discussion with the press for violating the unwritten rules of baseball, calling him "clueless," and didn't have a problem when the Twins later retaliated by throwing behind Mercedes in apparent retaliation.
+White Sox manager, 76-year-old Tony La Russa who had just come out of a 10-year retirement, publicly criticized rookie Mercedes in a 15-minute discussion with the press for violating the unwritten rules of baseball, calling him "clueless," and didn't have a problem when the Twins later threw behind Mercedes in apparent retaliation.
 In contrast, teammates of Mercedes, as well as opponents including pitcher Alex Wood, supported him.

 After that game, Mercedes' batting average dropped from a league-leading .364 to .271 by the end of June.
 He was demoted back to the Triple-A Charlotte Knights on July 2.
 On July 21, Mercedes announced via his Instagram account that he would be taking an indefinite leave from professional baseball, but the following day Mercedes returned to Charlotte.

-In 2021 with the White Sox, Mercedes batted .271/.328/.404 with seven home runs and 37 RBIs in 240 at bats, playing 61 games at DH, two at catcher, and one each at first base and pitcher.
+In 2021 with the White Sox, Mercedes batted .271/.328/.404 with seven home runs and 37 RBI in 240 at bats, playing 61 games at DH, two at catcher, and one each at first base and pitcher.
 The maximum exit velocity of balls he hit was in the top 2% in the major leagues, at 116.8 mph.
-With Charlotte he batted .275/.318/.464 with 11 home runs, 32 runs, and 29 RBIs in 222 at bats, splitting time in the field between first base and catcher with an inning at third base.
+With Charlotte he batted .275/.318/.464 with 11 home runs, 32 runs, and 29 RBI in 222 at bats, splitting time in the field between first base and catcher with an inning at third base.

 2022

 During spring training in 2022, Mercedes was diagnosed with a fracture in the hamate bone in his left hand, requiring surgery in late March.
-He returned to Charlotte in May, where he hit .230/.376/.425 with 4 home runs, 14 runs, and 13 RBIs in 87 at bats over 25 games, playing 16 games at DH and 9 games at first base.
+He returned to Charlotte in May, where he hit .230/.376/.425 with 4 home runs, 14 runs, and 13 RBI in 87 at bats over 25 games, playing 16 games at DH and 9 games at first base.
 Mercedes was designated for assignment on June 12, 2022.

 San Francisco Giants

-2022

 The San Francisco Giants claimed Mercedes off of waivers on June 18, 2022.
 They promoted him to the major leagues on June 26.
+In 31 games for the Giants, Mercedes batted .233/.325/.342 with one home run and 8 RBI.
+On September 9, Mercedes was removed from the 40-man roster and sent outright to the Triple-A Sacramento River Cats following the promotion of Austin Dean.
 On October 14, Mercedes was released by the Giants.

-Personal life

-Mercedes and his wife, Alejandra, were married in 2020.
+Acereros de Monclova

+On April 12, 2023, Mercedes signed with the Acereros de Monclova of the Mexican League.
+In 20 games, he batted .236/.345/.389 with 2 home runs and 8 RBIs.
+Mercedes was released by the team on May 15.